- Join a well-respected Aboriginal Community Controlled Health Organisation, renowned throughout South Australia!

 About the Opportunity

-Nunkuwarrin Yunti have an opportunity for a Perinatal and Infant Mental Health Clinician to join their multidisciplinary team based in Adelaide, on a part-time basis (FTE 0.7).
-Reporting to the Program Manager, you’ll be responsible for providing long and short term mental health care and support to children within the local Aboriginal community, in order to promote and deliver improved mental health outcomes within the youth of the community.
+Nunkuwarrin Yunti have an opportunity for a Counselor / Narrative Therapist to join their multidisciplinary team based in Adelaide, on a part-time basis (FTE 0.5).
+Reporting to the Program Manager, you’ll be responsible for providing social and emotional well-being counselling and group intervention to Aboriginal and Torres Strait Islander people to facilitate healing and improvements in well-being.

-- Encouraging clients to access a range of social, health and welfare services, including other Nunkuwarrin Yuntiprograms and external agencies;
+- Encourage clients to access a range of social health and welfare services, which include other Nunkuwarrin Yunti programs and external agencies.

 About the Benefits

 Working as part of a multidisciplinary team of highly skilled health professionals, you’ll have the opportunity to provide a wrap-around, holistic service for your clients.
 You’ll be given the chance to work closely with children and their families and make a real impact on their social and emotional outcomes, as well as working towards closing the gap in Aboriginal Health.

 Your dedication and hard work will be rewarded with a competitive remuneration package plus super, commensurate on skills and experience.
 You’ll also enjoy extensive salary packaging options that greatly increase your take home pay.
 In addition, you’ll benefit from the flexibility of working part-time, allowing you to establish a fantastic work/life balance.

 Nunkuwarrin Yunti is committed to nurturing ongoing professional development and growth, with training, mentoring and guidance provided.
 You’ll be granted with a number of opportunities for career advancement, alongside the chance to build your experience within Aboriginal health.

 This is a fantastic opportunity to join an influential Aboriginal health organisation and deliver maternal and child health services to the Aboriginal and Torres Strait Islander communities in metropolitan Adelaide –